rdv821/seal/docs/source/grammar/grammar.md

 ;
 ```

-The following is an example of the simplest action rule that allows everyone to view all products:
+The following is an example of the simplest action statement that allows everyone to view all products:
 ```
 allow to inspect products.inventory;
 ```

 ## Action Clause
-The action clause starts an action rule and is composed of an action, followed by optional properties:
+The action clause starts an action statement and is composed of an action, followed by optional properties:
 ```
 <action> [( <action-property>+ )]
 ```

 ## Action
-An action is the first word in the action rule and specifies the action to be taken where a set of conditions are met.
+An action is the first word in the policy statement and specifies the action to be taken where a set of conditions are met.
 Examples of actions:
 ```
 allow | deny | redirect | drop
 ```